svarvarigou/accepted-assignment/README.md

 ## Testing
 ### Api Docs
-SwaggerUI is used and it is accessible in `/swagger-ui.htm` **HOW EVER** please execute the endpoint `/v2/api-docs` before attempting to read the docs in case the swagger-ui is not displayed.
+SwaggerUI is used and it is accessible in `/swagger-ui.html` **HOW EVER** please execute the endpoint `/v2/api-docs` before attempting to read the docs in case the swagger-ui is not displayed.

 ### Unit Testing
 #### Test Creation and Coverage
 The application is approx *30%* covered by unit tests.
-These tests, even though they are not many, have been created in order to focus on key parts of the application due to time pressure.
+These tests, even though they are not many, they have been created in order to focus on key parts of the application due to time pressure.

 ## Code Quality
-The project is analyzed Sonarqube through a GitHub pipe on each commit.
+The project is analyzed with SonarQube through a GitHub pipe on each commit.
 The project can be found here https://sonarcloud.io/dashboard?id=svarvarigou_accepted-assignment
 Sonar reports some false positives regarding code smells that can be explained if needed.

 ## Tests